-Developments/Outcome

-After consulting with the

-Argentine NCP, the Australian

-NCP decided, based on the

-location of the actors involved,

-the place of operations, and the

-language of operations, that it

-would be best to engage the Argentine NCP in the Specific Instance, but clarified that it would keep engaged and continue to offer its good offices.
+After consulting with the Argentine NCP, the Australian NCP decided, based on the location of the actors involved, the place of operations, and the language of operations, that it would be best to engage the Argentine NCP in the Specific Instance, but clarified that it would keep engaged and continue to offer its good offices.
 After conducting an initial assessment that involved meetings with both CEDHA and Xstrata Copper Argentina, the Argentine NCP decided to accept the case.

-The parties were scheduled to meet to discuss logistics, timeframe and expected outcomes, including the proposal by CEDHA to work collaboratively on drafting a Protocol for Mining Activity in Glacier Territory.
+The parties were scheduled to meet to discuss logistics. timeframe and expected outcomes, including the proposal by CEDHA to work collaboratively on drafting a Protocol for Mining Activity in Glacier Territory.
 This idea moved forward until Xstrata Copper's legal team obtained victory in federal courts regarding the temporary suspension of parts of the National Glacier Act.
 Xstrata has subsequently stalled their engagement in the NCP process.
-Progress now depends on Xstrata's willingness to keep to the agreed engagement and the NCP's insistence on the parties to keep to commitments.
+Progress now depends on Xstrata's willingness to keep to the agreed engagement and the NCP's insistence on the parties to keep to commitments

-Case Human rights violations at UCM's Wishbone Hill Coal mine Company/ies Date filed Current status Duration (to date Usibelli Coal Mine 5 May 2011 Filed 11 months J-Power 5 May 2011 Filed 11 months Complainants Chickaloon Village Traditional Council (CVTC) National Contact Point(s) concerned United States, Japan Guidelines Chapter(s) & paragraph(s) Chapter II (General Policies), §1,2,5; Chapter III (Disclosure), §1,2,4,5; Chapter VI (Environment), §2,3
+Case Human rights violations at UCM's Wishbone Hill coal mine Company/ies Date filed Current status Duration (to date) Usibelli Coal Mine 5 May 2011 Pending 13 months J-Power 5 May 2011 Pending 13 months Complainants Chickaloon Village Traditional Council (CVTC) National Contact Point(s) concerned United States, Japan Guidelines Chapter(s) & paragraph(s) Chapter II (General Policies), §1,2,5 ; Chapter III (Disclosure), §1,2,4,5 ; Chapter VI (Environment), §2,3

 The Chickaloon Village Traditional Council (CVTC) alleges that Alaska-based Usibelli Coal Mine (UCM) and Tokyobased J-Power have violated the OECD Guidelines with relation to the exploration permit and other activities related to the Wishbone Hill coal mine in Alaska, USA In 1997, UCM purchased coal mining leases for 8,000 acres near Wishbone Hill, within Chickaloon ancestral lands.
+The complainants allege that in 2010, pursuant to prior exploration and mining permits based upon 20year-old stale, inaccurate environmental and cultural data, UCM built a coal hauling and exploration road to the mine site less than 100 yards from the Chickaloon Tribal school, drilled up to 20 exploratory drill holes and excavated three trenches.
+The Wishbone Hill mine is expected to reach full production in 2012, and J-Power, a Japanese electric utility, is "the most likely purchaser" of coal from the mine.

-The complainants allege that in 2010, pursuant to prior exploration and mining permits based upon 20year-old stale, inaccurate environmental and cultural data, the statutory or regulatory framework, has failed to properly consult and disclose information to Tribal members, and has failed to prepare an appropriate environmental impact assessment for its Wishbone Hill activities.
+Specifically, the complainant contends that UCM has failed to contribute to sustainable development, violated the human rights of Chickaloon Tribal members, sought and accepted exemptions not contemplated in the statutory or regulatory framework, has failed to properly consult and disclose information to Tribal members, and has failed to prepare an appropriate environmental impact assessment for its Wishbone Hill activities.
 According to the complainant, UCM's exploration activities were environmentally destructive, socially disruptive and undertaken without any Tribal consultation.
 The company has failed to provide the community with accurate information on the effects of its (proposed) activities on the survival of a culturally important salmon species and has ignored CVTC's considerable efforts to restore the salmon, decimated by previous coal mining.
 CVTC's further alleges that UCM's environmental impact assessment is based on incomplete and false information about mammal (particularly moose), salmon and bird species and habitats and that it failed to adequately address the Tribe's concerns about water and health problems their religious and spiritual rights, their life-ways, ceremonies and spiritual relation to their ancestral lands.